 A voluntary tax on housing profits, shared equity schemes and partnerships between not-for-profit landowners and social impact investors are all exciting new ways of funding affordable housing explored in this session.

-How can housing become more energy efficient, reducing spiralling energy costs for tenants, housing providers and lower income homeowners?
+How can housing become more energy efficient, reducing spiralling energy costs for lower income tenants and housing providers?
 Some community housing providers see environmentally sustainable housing as one way to mitigate risk and deliver reduced operational and maintenance costs.